coleifer/peewee/docs/peewee/overview.rst

     the database tables.

-Begin by subclassing ``Model``, then assign field instances as class attributes to define the table's schema.
+Begin by subclassing ``Model``, then assign field instances as class attributes to define the table's structure.
 It's a good practice to declare a ``BaseModel`` class, as it allows you to keep global configuration settings in one place.
 For now ours will be empty, but we'll add to it later on.

 Here's an example data-model for a very simple note-taking application: